elceef/dnstwist/README.md

 dnstwist
 ========
 See what sort of trouble users can get in trying to type your domain name.
-Look for registered domains similar to your own, only distinguished by [typos](https://en.wikipedia.org/wiki/Typosquatting) (or cosmic ray).
+Find similar-looking domains that adversaries can use to attack you.
+Can detect fraud, phishing attacks and corporate espionage.
 Useful as an additional source of targeted threat intelligence.
-Can detect fraud, phishing attacks and corporate espionage.

 Required modules
 ----------------
 If you want *dnstwist* to develop full power, please make sure the following Python modules are present on your system.
-If missing, *dnstwist* will still work, but without some cool features.
+If missing, *dnstwist* **will still work**, but without some cool features.

 * [Python GeoIP](https://pypi.python.org/pypi/GeoIP/)
 * [A DNS toolkit for Python](http://www.dnspython.org/)